techmengg/wnreader/README.md

 - EPUB ingestion pipeline that parses the container + spine, extracts chapters, and stores each chapter body in the database.
 - Library view to trigger imports and jump into any stored novel.
 - Reader page with focus mode typography, chapter navigation, and prev/next controls.
+- Automatic reading progress tracking—each novel opens on the last chapter you read unless you request another one.

 ### Stack
 - Next.js 16 (App Router, Server Components, Tailwind)